chesterbr/chesterbr.github.io/_posts/2023-11-20-budget-friendly-hosting-for-personal-projects.md

 Things that should actually be kept secret can be stored in [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html), which encrypts them with a password that you supply when running the playbooks, or in some service like [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets), that are only visible to the repository owner (but they require some GitHub Actions gymnastics for provisioning into a server, which is why I currently stay with Ansible Vault).

-### Final thoughts
+### Final thought

 This isn't a universal guide on how to host personal projects - but rather a description of how have been doing it (which I may update as I find or remember other interesting things), and how other people can do it too.
+The dynamics of hosting change all the time; the main thing is to design and iterate around them, automating just enough so that you don't need to keep an eye on it.
+That's what worked for me so far!